KevinnZou/compose-multiplatform-library-template/README.md

 > If you have any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).

-You can use this template to start developing your own [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform#readme) application targeting desktop, Android, and iOS.
+You can use this template to start developing your own [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform#readme) library targeting desktop, Android, and iOS.
 Follow our tutorial below to get your first Compose Multiplatform app up and running.
 The result will be a [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) project that uses the